awsdocs/amazon-sagemaker-developer-guide/doc_source/cdf-training.md

 ```
 syntax = "proto2";

-package AmazonAIAlgorithmsIO;
+ package aialgs.data;

+ option java_package = "com.amazonaws.aialgorithms.proto";
+ option java_outer_classname = "RecordProtos";

  // A sparse or dense rank-R tensor that stores data as doubles (float64).
  message Float32Tensor   {
      // Each value in the vector.
-If keys is empty, this is treated as a
+If keys is empty this is treated as a
      // dense vector.
      repeated float values = 1 [packed = true];

-    // If not empty, then the vector is treated as sparse with
+     // If not empty then the vector is treated as sparse with
      // each key specifying the location of the value in the sparse vector.
      repeated uint64 keys = 2 [packed = true];

-    // Optional shape which allows the vector to represent a matrix.
+     // Optional shape which will allow the vector to represent a matrix.
-    // For example, if shape = [ 10, 20 ], then floor(keys[i] / 10) gives the row
+     // e.g. if shape = [ 10, 20 ] then floor(keys[i] / 10) will give the row
-    //      and keys[i] %, 20 gives the column.
+     // and keys[i] % 20 will give the column.
      // This also supports n-dimensonal tensors.
-    // Note: This must be specified if the tensor is sparse.
+     // NB. this must be specified if the tensor is sparse.
      repeated uint64 shape = 3 [packed = true];
  }

  // A sparse or dense rank-R tensor that stores data as doubles (float64).
  message Float64Tensor {
      // Each value in the vector.
-If keys is empty, this is treated as a
+If keys is empty this is treated as a
      // dense vector.
      repeated double values = 1 [packed = true];

-    // If not empty, then the vector is treated as sparse with
+     // If not empty then the vector is treated as sparse with
      // each key specifying the location of the value in the sparse vector.
      repeated uint64 keys = 2 [packed = true];

-    // Optional shape that allows the vector to represent a matrix.
+     // Optional shape which will allow the vector to represent a matrix.
-    // For example, if shape = [ 10, 20 ], then floor(keys[i] / 10) gives the row
+     // e.g. if shape = [ 10, 20 ] then floor(keys[i] / 10) will give the row
-    //      and keys[i] %, 20 gives the column.
+     // and keys[i] % 20 will give the column.
      // This also supports n-dimensonal tensors.
-    // Note: This must be specified if the tensor is sparse.
+     // NB. this must be specified if the tensor is sparse.
      repeated uint64 shape = 3 [packed = true];
  }

  // A sparse or dense rank-R tensor that stores data as 32-bit ints (int32).
  message Int32Tensor {
      // Each value in the vector.
-If keys is empty, this is treated as a
+If keys is empty this is treated as a
      // dense vector.
      repeated int32 values = 1 [packed = true];

-    // If not empty, then the vector is treated as sparse with
+     // If not empty then the vector is treated as sparse with
      // each key specifying the location of the value in the sparse vector.
      repeated uint64 keys = 2 [packed = true];

-    // Optional shape that allows the vector to represent a matrix.
+     // Optional shape which will allow the vector to represent a matrix.
-    // For example, if shape = [ 10, 20 ], then floor(keys[i] / 10) gives the row
+     // e.g. if shape = [ 10, 20 ] then floor(keys[i] / 10) will give the row
-    //      and keys[i] %, 20 gives the column.
+     // and keys[i] % 20 will give the column.
      // This also supports n-dimensonal tensors.
-    // Note: This must be specified if the tensor is sparse.
+     // NB. this must be specified if the tensor is sparse.
      repeated uint64 shape = 3 [packed = true];
  }

-// Support for storing binary data for parsing in other ways (such as JPEG, etc.).
+ // Support for storing binary data for parsing in other ways (such as JPEG/etc).
-// This is an example of another type of value, and it might not immediately be supported.
+ // This is an example of another type of value and may not immediately be supported.
  message Bytes {
-  repeated byte value          = 1 [packed = true];
+     repeated bytes value = 1;

-  // Stores the content type of the data, if known.
+     // Stores the content type of the data if known.
-  // This allows the possibility of using decoders for common formats
+     // This will allow the possibility of using decoders for common formats
      // in the future.
      optional string content_type = 2;
  }

  message Value {
      oneof value {
          // The numbering assumes the possible use of:
          // - float16, float128
-    //   - int8, int16, int64
+         // - int8, int16, int32
          Float32Tensor float32_tensor = 2;
          Float64Tensor float64_tensor = 3;
-    Int32Tensor   int64_tensor    = 7;
+         Int32Tensor int32_tensor = 7;
          Bytes bytes = 9;
      }
  }

  message Record {
      // Map from the name of the feature to the value.
      //
      // For vectors and libsvm-like datasets,
      // a single feature with the name `values`
      // should be specified.
      map<string, Value> features = 1;

      // Optional set of labels for this record.
+     // Similar to features field above, the key used for
+     // generic scalar / vector labels should ve 'values'
      map<string, Value> label = 2;

      // Unique identifier for this record in the dataset.
      //
-  // Although it's not necessary, this allows better
+     // Whilst not necessary, this allows better
      // debugging where there are data issues.
      //
      // This is not used by the algorithm directly.
      optional string uid = 3;

      // Textual metadata describing the record.
      //
-  // This might include JSON-serialized information
+     // This may include JSON-serialized information
      // about the source of the record.
      //
      // This is not used by the algorithm directly.
      optional string metadata = 4;

      // Optional serialized JSON object that allows per-record
-  // hyperparameters, configuration, or other information to be set.
+     // hyper-parameters/configuration/other information to be set.
      //
-  // The meaning and interpretation of this field is defined by
+     // The meaning/interpretation of this field is defined by
-  // the algorithm author and might not be supported.
+     // the algorithm author and may not be supported.
      //
      // This is used to pass additional inference configuration
-  // when batch inference is used (for example, types of scores to return).
+     // when batch inference is used (e.g. types of scores to return).
      optional string configuration = 5;
  }
 ```

 After creating the protocol buffer is created, store it in an S3 location that is accessible by Amazon SageMaker, and passed as part of `InputDataConfig` in `create_training_job`\.